 • Memes as Art

-Art is constantly evolving, but if the purpose of art is to express a human truth, the Internet meme fits the bill.82 Like many other art forms, we use memes to understand, critique and share thoughts about the world around us.
+Art is constantly evolving, but if the purpose of art is to express a human truth, the Internet meme fits the bill.
+Like many other art forms, we use memes to understand, critique and share thoughts about the world around us.
 Exhibits on Internet memes signal their importance and pay tribute to them as cultural icon.

-Bringing them and their derivatives into a gallery setting elevates them as a legitimate art form, since the art world and art market still value that.
+Bringing memes and their derivatives into a gallery setting elevates them as a legitimate art form, since the art world and art market still value that.
 They are a highly accessible art form worthy of serious consideration, and exhibits serve to more permanently record their impact as well as give people more space and time to absorb meaning, reflect on how they affect their lives, and engage in conversations about inspiration, content, and effect.
 They stand as another example of a physical embodiment of a meme, underscoring their ability to take many forms and exist in many media spaces.

 Previous art exhibits on Internet memes include one at the Back Room Gallery at Holdran’s Arcade in London in August 2016, called What Do You Meme?
 One of the curators, Maisie Post, wrote about the exhibit’s meaning:

 It illustrates the transition from a simple ‘internet meme’ to ideas that have transferred from URL into IRL.
 They will no longer be viewed as poor taste or low culture but will be portrayed as the most democratic art form.
 I see memes as a type of folk art, made for the people by the people, the difference in the tools used, such as Photoshop and pixels over wood or clay.
 I wanted to take a different angle with memes, moving away from the 4chan boys club and showing the different communities that exist within meme culture.
 Memes are a running commentary on society; they are topical and give a comical twist on current affairs.
 Exploring this discourse within a gallery setting creates an opportunity to give resonance to memes, a practice that has been portrayed as low culture.
-Celebrating them and giving an alternative to the elitist nature of the art world.83
+Celebrating them and giving an alternative to the elitist nature of the art world.

-Post commented on two of the included artists, Pantyhoe$ and Meme Gold: “neither of them identified as artists—there was no role for the artist to follow and no regulations,” a nod toward the subversive freedom of art icons like Marcel Duchamp, Joseph Beuys, Sherrie Levine, and Jenny Holzer.84
+Post commented on two of the included artists, Pantyhoe$ and Meme Gold: “neither of them identified as artists—there was no role for the artist to follow and no regulations,” a nod toward the subversive freedom of art icons like Marcel Duchamp, Joseph Beuys, Sherrie Levine, and Jenny Holzer.

 Another meme exhibit was held at the Junior High gallery in Los Angeles called By Any Memes Necessary in February 2017.
 It focused on the realities of empathy and coping and established the work and creators as art and artist.
 “These are art pieces and I want people to take what we are doing a little bit more seriously” said the curator, ka5sh.
 In an interview with Bustmagazine, ka5sh speaks about taking a meme seriously as art:

 I remember my friend was saying memes are a part of the neo-Dada movement.
 And I didn't know what that meant, but it sounded tight, so I googled it and I feel the same way, like this is the next wave of art.
 Memes have existed since the beginning of time, says the definition of memes and meme theory, so it's only fitting for these to be put into galleries.
-I'm Andy Warhol rn with the mf pop art content memes.’85
+I'm Andy Warhol rn with the mf pop art content memes.’

 broken image

 Ka5sh’s reference to Andy Warhol is and apt reference because of his ground-breaking work, beginning in the 1960s.
 He was a leading figure in the pop art movement, where he combined art, celebrity and advertising in new ways.
 His use of pop culture as subject matter and a non-painterly technique caused many a spectacle in the art world at that time.
 His famous Campbell’s Soup Cans, created in 1962 by a silk-screen process, was not considered “fine art” by many within the elite art world but became popular with everyday people.
 Ordinary people could understand this new art, because it reflected their world, not some unrecognizable other.
-Everyday life and objects and people within became valid subject matter.86
+Everyday life and objects and people within became valid subject matter.

 broken image